 - and is used as a baseline 1

-The central beam is positioned 45 degrees posteriorly and 12 degrees caudally.
+The central beam is positioned 45 degrees with the plane of IR and 12 degrees cephalad.
 Performed as a PA projection, radiation to the orbits is minimized.

 The obliquity of the beam positions it in the plane of the superior semi-circular canal.
 In a normally positioned cochlear implant (see images), the electrodes should be medial to the cochleostomy, which is approximated by a line drawn downward vertically through the superior semicircular canal 2.
 The more electrodes in the cochlea the better.
 For the best hearing outcomes, a minimum of 15 intra-cochlear electrodes is required 3.